peterhinch/micropython_ra8875/docs/GUI.md

 this results in slight flicker as the control updates twice.
 The GUI does not use double-click events, but any attempt to detect these would be suspect.

+I plan to modify the device driver to reduce this effect.

 Secondly reading back the contents of the chip's framebuffer is unreliable.
-The `Slider` and `HorizSlider` controls have been redesigned to remove the need for this.
-The only class to use readback is `Meter`: see the notes on that widget for possible consequences.
+The `Slider`, `HorizSlider` and `Meter` controls have been redesigned to remove the need for this.

 ###### [Jump to Contents](./GUI.md#contents)